cdata/nixos-config/README.md

 ## Bootstrapping

 1. [Install NixOS from media of your choice][NixOS Download]
+2. Ensure that you have the `git` package installed (it is not installed by default)
-2. Run the [bootstrap script] and answer the prompts
+3. Run the [bootstrap script] and answer the prompts

 Note: after running the [bootstrap script], the source tree of this repository will be checked out in `$HOME/Git/github.com/cdata/nixos-config`.